Back we are with, you know, I just told a broadcast engineer, okay, standby soundbites 29, 9, and 10.

 They make too much money.

-So not only is Obamacare rotten for the economy, it is bad, very bad for families.
+So, not only is Obamacare rotten for the economy, it is bad, very bad for families.

 Together, as a family of only two, they make more than the $62,000 level to qualify for subsidies under the Affordable Care Act.

-And they could literally save hundreds of dollars a month on their health care.
+But if they lived together unmarried, they would qualify for the subsidies, and they could literally save hundreds of dollars a month on their health care.

-So that's what they're gonna do.
+So, that's what they're going to do.

-Maybe this pair in Brooklyn need to call a couple in San Francisco and say you don't have to get divorced.
+Maybe this pair in Brooklyn need to call a couple in San Francisco and say, you don't have to get divorced.

 Did you know this de Blasio guy?